erunyon/erikrunyon.com/source/_posts/2015-05-21-frontend-design-conf.md

 categories: [Web Development, Conference]
 published: true
 ---
 I had the privilege to present at [Front End Design Conference](http://frontenddesignconference.com/) this year.
-Below are the slides and relevant links from the presentation.<!-- more -->
+Below are the description and relevant links from the presentation.<!-- more -->

 ## The modern web's &lt;img&gt; problem
 We can all agree that web performance is a serious problem that warrants our time and effort.
 Recent reports indicate that the average website is now over 2MB, with images accounting for over 70% of that weight.
 But fear not, there are many approaches to alleviating our image problem.
 We'll look at several real-world examples of how to deal with image overload, as well as some recent additions to modern browsers that will help us in our fight against one-size-fits-all image bloat.